Shape the future of local young people

 Why trustees matter

-- Managing squadron funds and fundraising
+- Managing non-public squadron funds and fundraising

 - Building community and business partnerships